BehaviorTree/BehaviorTree.CPP/MigrationGuide.md

 and modify it.

-In other words, `NodeParameter` is already a reasonably good implementation of an `InputPort`, but we need to intoruce a consistent `OutputPort` too.
+In other words, `NodeParameter` is already a reasonably good implementation of an `InputPort`, but we need to introduce a consistent `OutputPort` too.

 This is the new code: